 Top Sights At Pergamon

-The Acropolis of Pergamon is the main attraction, located on top of a hill.
+The Acropolis of Pergamon, located on top of a hill, is the main attraction.
 It offers panoramic views of the surrounding area and is home to several remarkable structures and monuments.

 The Great Theater of Pergamon is a well-preserved ancient theater that could accommodate up to 10,000 spectators.
 It is renowned for its impressive architectural design and excellent acoustics.

-The Pergamon Altar is a monumental structure originally dedicated to Zeus and Athena.
-Although the original altar is now housed in the Pergamon Museum in Berlin, a replica on-site provides an understanding of its grandeur and intricate sculptures.
+The Pergamon Altar is a monumental structure initially dedicated to Zeus and Athena.
+Although the original altar is now housed in the Pergamon Museum in Berlin, an on-site replica provides an understanding of its grandeur and intricate sculptures.

 Temple of Trajan